Des Moines City Hall

 Government building in Iowa, U.S.

 The Des Moines City Hall is a government building in Des Moines, Iowa, built in 1909 and 1910.
 It was individually listed on the National Register of Historic Places on November 10, 1977 as the Municipal Building, and became a contributing property in the Civic Center Historic District in 1988.
-The building serves as the seat for the government of the city of Des Moines.
+The building served as the seat for the government of the city of Des Moines for 114 years and 29 days.
+In January 2026, this building was vacated and officially designated as the Des Moines Historic City Hall.
+The City of Des Moines is retaining ownership of the building.
+This City Hall location served as the administrative center for the City of Des Moines from January 1, 1912, to January 29, 2026.
+The City of Des Moines, Iowa’s capital city and the county seat of Polk County, continues to serve more than 214,000 residents across 46 neighborhoods.
+While this building is now closed, city services remain fully operational at the City’s new City Hall location, inside TM Franklin Cownie City Administration Building at 1200 Locust Street.
 Beginning April 7, 2016, City Hall offices were temporarily relocated while the building underwent renovation.
 The construction was necessary to install modern heating, cooling, and sprinkler systems while preserving the historic character of the building.
 The project was expected to take 18–24 months.
 During that time, City Hall was closed to the public, and City offices moved to other nearby locations.
 Between February 26, 2018 and April 9, 2018, city offices moved back to City Hall.

 History

 From 1851 to 1870, the city council met in churches, schools, homes and stores.
 In that time period, the population of the city grew from 1,500 to more than 12,000.
 The city council approved the construction of a two-room log building in 1869 to serve the needs of the fire department and city business.
 It was built the following year at the corner of Second and Walnut Streets.

 In ten years the city's population grew by another 10,000 people.
 In 1880, the city council decided to build a new city hall and a separate building for the police and fire departments next door.
 It was built in 1882 on the corner of Locust Street and Second Avenue.
 The city failed to maintain the building adequately, and it was too small to serve its needs, a new building was needed.

 Des Moines had also grown in size.
 Its population was 86,000 in 1910 and it covered 65 square miles.
 In 1907, the city council decided to construct a new city hall.
 A location was chosen on the east side of the Des Moines River between Grand Avenue and Locust Street.
 A new bridge on Locust Street was planned to open in 1909.
 Streets in the area had also been raised 3–4 feet to lessen the impact of flooding.